 The best way to travel around Europe

-Due to the liberalization of European airspace in the late ’90s, there is also a wealth of budget airlines servicing all corners of the continent, sometimes flying you for peanuts.
+There is also a wealth of budget airlines servicing all corners of the continent, sometimes flying you for peanuts.
 Air travel isn’t the best for the environment, but it can be fast and cheap.

 Travel Europe by train